 Will-Be: The man behind the collectives name, Will-Be is a proud St. Louis native with roots in Philadelphia and North Carolina.
 The hip-hop culture of these two areas combined with the huSTLe mentality of Saint Louis are the origins of Will's ill flows and enthusiasm for rap culture.
 With completion of a business degree from the University of Missouri in Spring of 2018, the young entrepreneur is a networking savvy industry level representative of the group.
 His skill set ranges from organizing and promoting shows to expanding the brand all while operating as a talented artist.
 [MC]

-Joey Ferber: Joseph has had a hand LOOPRAT's development since humble beginnings of the group.
-What began as a collection of young men with talent, connection and belief in the transformative possibilities of music has become a professional endeavor on both the music and business fronts of the band.
+Joey Ferber: Joseph has had a hand in LOOPRAT's development since the humble beginnings of the group.
 As a musician, writer, and teaching artist, Joseph works long days and busy nights splitting time between many of life's discipline's.
-LOOPRAT only refined Joseph's practice in patience, work ethic, and honesty in his commitments to art and collective awareness.
 A listener by trade, Joseph expects more evolution in the music of LOOPRAT as the creative process has always been one of growing pains and pleasant surprise.
 For Ferber, it is an honor to play with the individuals who comprise LOOPRAT on any given day, and the experience gained within the group has been essential to his growth as a creative, and as a human being.
 [Guitarist]

-Sam Katz: Similar to Joseph, Samuel lives the duality of commitment to the Saint Louis collective LOOPRAT while pursuing a degree.
-His studies in the University of Cincinnati music program will see him achieve a degree in Jazz studies.
-Sam's classical jazz training allows him coordinate and compose many LOOPRAT originals in addition to revising the drafts of other producers and musicians in the group.
+Sam Katz: A graduate of the University of Cincinnati music program, Sam's classical jazz training allows him to coordinate and compose many LOOPRAT originals in addition to revising the drafts of other producers and musicians in the group.
 Katz has been a key source for creating, evolving and sustaining the LOOPRAT sound.
 [Saxophonist]